Luke the Evangelist: Life

 Epiphanius states that Luke was one of the Seventy Apostles (Panarion 51.11), and John Chrysostom indicates at one point that the "brother" that Paul mentions in the Second Epistle to the Corinthians 8:18 is either Luke or Barnabas (Homily 18 on Second Corinthians on 2 Corinthians 8:18).

 If one accepts that Luke was indeed the author of the Gospel bearing his name and the Acts of the Apostles, certain details of his personal life can be reasonably assumed.
 While he does exclude himself from those who were eyewitnesses to Jesus' ministry, he repeatedly uses the word we in describing the Pauline missions in Acts of the Apostles, indicating that he was personally there at those times.
+According to these inferences, the author meets up with the Apostle Paul in Troas (Acts 16:10) to cross to Macedonia and is left for some time in Philippi, then around 52AD rejoins Paul in Philippi (Acts 20:6) on their return to Syria and Jerusalem, and stays by his side on the perilous third missionary journey to Italy (Acts 27:1).